This article was updated on July 16, 2017, to reflect the most recent guidance and data.

 The recent spread of the Zika virus, mainly a mosquito-borne illness, poses a possible threat to all women who may become pregnant.
 We now know that when contracted during pregnancy, the Zika virus causes microcephaly and other severe neurological defects in the developing fetus.
 It is also strongly associated with other adverse pregnancy and birth outcomes, including intrauterine growth restriction and pregnancy loss.

 Recent research shows that Zika can be transmitted through sex, including vaginal, oral, and anal sex.
 As of this writing, 5,381 cases of Zika have been reported in the continental United States and Hawaii, including 1,997 in pregnant women.
 Summer mosquito season is upon us and the types of mosquito that carry the virus (genus Aedes) are now firmly established in the U.S. Mosquito-borne transmission of Zika occurred in multiple states in the past year, and travel-associated Zika cases have been reported in most states.

 Guidance is here

-With news of Zika virus making headlines on a daily basis, health care providers face growing questions from patients who understandably fear Zika’s potential impact on their current or future pregnancies.
-The U.S. Centers for Disease Control and Prevention (CDC) is developing guidance for patients and providers on an ongoing basis.
+With news of Zika virus making headlines on a daily basis, health care providers face questions from patients who understandably fear Zika’s potential impact on their current or future pregnancies.
+The U.S. Centers for Disease Control and Prevention (CDC) have been developing guidance for patients and providers on an ongoing basis.
 The Office of Population Affairs (OPA) also created a handy toolkit for health care providers based on the CDC's guidance.

 What we know (and don’t) about sexual transmission of Zika